robhowe/realestate/README.md

 ## Engrain Developer test

-Feel free to email Tim Duff <tim@engrain.com> with any questions you have on this test.
+Feel free to email Tim Duff <[redacted]> with any questions you have on this test.

   1. Use the `engrain_test.sql` script (in the database folder) to create a mysql database.